ffloyd/dynamic_defaults/README.md

 end

 #
-# Simplest BetterStruct usage, use it as a starting point
+# Simplest DynamicDefaults usage, use it as a starting point
 #
 defmodule User do
-  use BetterStruct
+  use DynamicDefaults

   defstruct name: "Bob", created_at: DateTime.utc_now()
 end